avrebarra/avrebarra.github.io/_posts/2021-12-23-simple-trick-to-know-if-your-code-is-readable.md

 <script src="https://gist.github.com/avrebarra/64b064a7d53abe2d2c01301e7b8dd2c0.js?file=view_refactor.go"></script>

+Personally, I like this one better.
+Notice the use of groupings and some annotations, it helps you traverse this piece bit faster.

 ## Addition: How wide/narrow to see?

 As an additional note, how wide/narrow the scope to zoom in, will always be relative to your needs.